 Guest Author - Ryan Rivera

 This week, Ryan Rivera is a guest author.
-Ryan provides valuable information about panic attacks - what they feel like and what causes them.
+In his previous article, Ryan discussed panic attacks - what they feel like and what causes them.
 This article outlines some of the steps that can be taken to deal with Panic Attacks.
 Thank you, Ryan!

 About the Author: Ryan Rivera was a panic attack laden agoraphobic whose attacks often convinced him that he had a serious physical health problem.
 He eventually learned to control his panic attacks, and shares this type of information at http://www.calmclinic.com/